 Fifty years went by—still no flood!
 Noah just kept working, and warning (2 Peter 2:5).
 Can’t you imagine people coming by just to make fun of him?
 This must have been the most ludicrous spectacle they had ever seen!

 Now, if people had stepped back and saw what Noah was really doing, they would have been deeply impressed at this work of God.
 It was a massive project—a marvelous work and a wonder!
 No ship of that size was ever built again until the 19th century a.d.—4,000 years later.
 To build such a vessel shows that Noah must have been an accomplished engineer and architect, not to mention a man of remarkable wealth.
 He was an impressive man doing an impressive work—but people were too blind to see it.
 All they saw was a crazy old man doing something silly and ridiculous.

 Seventy years went by—still nothing.
-A hundred twenty years!
+One hundred years!
 Surely this guy was nuts!
 He was 600 years old by this time.

 Then something truly strange started to happen.
 Noah began loading this big structure with all sorts of animals.
 How severe did the ridicule become at that point?

 God wasn’t just getting the message out, He was building Noah’s character!
 Noah really had to learn to just trust in God and not to get upset when people around him didn’t like him, or made fun of what he was doing.
 He had to learn how to stand alone.